 The idea behind Twitter Lite or any other “Lite” application out there (Skype, Facebook, etc), is that it is an extremely small application for emerging markets where internet is hard to come by.
 The “Lite” apps aren’t really for the average consumer as they have plenty of space on their phones/tablets and WiFi/LTE usually isn’t a huge concern.
 While Skype and Facebook, from what I can tell, just produce stripped down native apps that are region locked on the app stores, what Twitter did was create an actual PWA that technically anyone could get by going to the mobile site and pinning it to their home screen.
 So looking at it from the prospective that I am not the target customer for this PWA, but I am developer who is interested in technology, how does it compare on both iOS and Android?

 Performance / Nativish UI

 There it is!
-It is in a folder, not in the app drawer as it isn’t an app and can’t be places there.
+It is in a folder, not in the app drawer as it isn’t an app and can’t be placed there.
 This means if I delete the icon on the launcher the PWA is gone!
-There are some good things here such as the PWA does, such as have a splash screen, it runs in full screen, and a few native features that I will talk about in a bit.
-You can tell though that it doesn’t get really have full control over this experience.
-The splash screen for instance is dull and take a few seconds to load on my 6P:
+There are some good things here the PWA does, such as have a splash screen, it runs in full screen, and a few native features that I will talk about in a bit.
+You can tell though that it doesn’t really have full control over this experience.
+The splash screen for instance is dull and takes a few seconds to load on my 6P:

 Once loaded though we get an interesting look of an app… kind of app, but not really like an Android app, some similarities, but a bit different.